Erobober/less-vs-sass/README.md

 }
 ```

 While both LESS and Sass support passing in variable arguments into mixins, only Sass supports passing in full blocks of CSS properties/values.
-Then that full block can be used as `@content`
+The block is turned into a variable called `@content`

-Notice in this second example we are able to include the `respond` media query mixin and also pass in properties:
+Notice in this second example we are able to include the `respond` mixin (for media queries) and also pass in CSS properties:

 ```css
 @mixin respond($min-width) {